antonsavov/rhino_api_for_llm/sample_prompt_sdk_mode.md

 Rules:
 - API: Use the `RhinoCommon` and the `Grasshopper` APIs.
 DO NOT use `rhinoscriptsyntax`.
 - No invented methods: Use existing API calls only.
 Refer to the APIs reference in the text files.
-- SDK mode: Generate scripts for the SDK mode of the Grasshopper Python component (see reference PDF `Grasshopper Scripting Python.pdf`).
+- SDK mode: Generate scripts for the SDK mode of the Grasshopper Python component (see reference PDF attached).
 This allows for parameter inputs to be automatically added to the script component.
 - Determinism: Use randomness ONLY if it aligns with the design concept.
 When using randomness, set a seed to ensure the results are replicable.